 ABOUT

 Stories have a way of getting into our psyches, of revisiting us hours after we saw or heard them and forcing us to consider what they were about.
-In storytelling, an audience is invited in to feel and experience the worlds of the principal characters.
+In storytelling, an audience is invited in to feel and experience the worlds of the characters onscreen.
 It is experiential and empathetic.
 Our job as storytellers is to build worlds out of the material we capture in the field.
 We aim to prioritize moments and emotions that will allow our audience to thoughtfully experience the world of our subjects and perhaps intuitively understand them more fundamentally.
 It is an exercise in intuition and emotion – arriving at meaning and ‘truths’ through phenomenological experience.

 Emily MacKenzie.